Project at a glance

 A core element of the COMET project is therefore the development of algorithms that minimise the negative effects of these disturbances.
 Afterwards, the cleaned-up document is searched for target objects (persons, organisations, products, etc.), and the sentiment related to them as well as the sentiment of the document itself is determined.
 Subsequently, classification of the article is carried out by means of available text blocks and objects.
 Automating these working steps could considerably increase the productivity as well as the quality of the results of the business process.

-Besides staff members of the University of Applied Sciences of the Grisons the following people participated in the project:
+Besides the current staff of the University of Applied Sciences of the Grisons listed above, the following former project staff and external people were involved in the project:

 Research Blog